paynl/magento2-plugin/README.md

 3. Go to *Sales* / *Payment Methods*
 4. Scroll down to find the Pay.nl Settings
 5. Enter the API token and serviceID (these can be found in the Pay.nl Admin Panel --> https://admin.pay.nl
+6. Save the settings
-6. Enable the desired payment methods and set allowed countries
+7. Enable the desired payment methods and set allowed countries
+8. Save the settings

 Go to the *Manage* / *Services* tab in the Pay.nl Admin Panel to enable extra payment methods.